quickapps/docs/en/developers/plugins.rst

 ~~~~~~~~~~~~~~~~

 -  ``Plugin.<PluginName>.beforeInstall``: Before plugins is registered
-   on DB and before plugin's directory is moved to "/plugins"
+   on DB and before plugin’s directory is moved to "/plugins"
 -  ``Plugin.<PluginName>.afterInstall``: After plugins was registered in
-   DB and after plugin's directory was moved to "/plugins"
+   DB and after plugin’s directory was moved to "/plugins"

 Where ``<PluginName>`` is the inflected name of your plugin, for
 example, if in your "composer.json" your package name is
-``author-name/super-plugin-name`` then plugin's inflected name is
+``author-name/super-plugin-name`` then plugin’s inflected name is
 ``SuperPluginName``.

 Uninstallation